codefellows-seattle-javascript-401d23/02-Scope-Exercise/answers.md

 6. Which scope, if any, will the variable bam on line 11 be registered to when the first stage of execution occurs on this file?
 Provide a brief description in your own words to support your conclusion.

 Answer: It will not be registered on the first stage of execution because it is not declared.
-Since it's never declared it's never hoisted inside the function where it appears.
+Since it's never declared it's not hoisted inside the function where it appears.

 7. For each line, 16 through 19, what is the return value for each?